3 HIV Patients Are Now Disease Free As Testing Shows Future Possibilities

 Thanks to these three groundbreaking cases, scientists now know that the cure for HIV is to destroy the patient’s existing immune system by introducing the mutated, HIV-resistant CCR5 gene.
 When this process works correctly, the newly introduced immune cells create a brand-new immune system that is no longer a hospitable environment for HIV.
 Two more patients are currently awaiting results for the same procedure.

-As The Inquisitr previously reported, the London Patient had to undergo a risky bone marrow stem cell transplant to become free of HIV.
-At the current time, this isn’t a viable global cure because of the expense and risk associated with the transplant.
+As The Inquisitr previously reported, the London patient had to undergo a risky bone marrow stem cell transplant to become free of HIV.
+At the current time, this isn’t a viable global cure, largely due to the expense and risk associated with the transplant.
 In fact, agreeing to try this course of action could be even deadlier than the disease for some patients.
 Complicating matters even further is the rarity of the CCR5 genetic mutation, which makes it difficult to find a donor.

 HIV cured in 2nd patient, the "London patient."
 Another, the “Düsseldorf patient,” has been off ART 4 months.
 Company's database has 22,000 donors with delta 32 HIV-resistant mutation #HIVcure #HIV #AIDS #CROI2019 https://t.co/NkauY7f3xr